conormcmenamin/Tuned2Task/README.md

 # Tuned2Task
-Chrome exension to adjust spotify music playback based on nature of tasks being performed in the browser.
+Chrome extension to adjust spotify music playback based on nature of tasks being performed in the browser.